practicalli/spacemacs/docs/install-spacemacs/index.md

 Spacemacs is now up and running and ready to take on the world.

-If you already know how to use Spacemacs, jump to the [Clojure Projects section](/spacemacs/clojure-projects/), otherwise look through the [Spacemacs Basics section](/spacemacs/spacemacs-basics/) to learn how to use Vim style editing and work with files, buffers and windows in Spacemacs.
+If you already know how to use Spacemacs, jump to the [:fontawesome-solid-book-open: Clojure Projects section](/spacemacs/clojure-projects/), otherwise look through the [:fontawesome-solid-book-open: Spacemacs Basics section](/spacemacs/spacemacs-basics/) to learn how to use Vim style editing and work with files, buffers and windows in Spacemacs.